SeriousOldMan/Simulator-Controller/Docs/Strategy Workbench.md

 #### Scenario validation

 Beside the session rules, you can enter into the fields in the "Rules & Settings" tab, the simulation engine supports a rule based validation of strategy scenarios created during the simulation.
-These rules use the same technology used by the different Virtual Race Assistants, a [Hybrid Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine), which supports forward and backward logic resolution.
+These rules use the same technology used by the different AI Race Assistants, a [Hybrid Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine), which supports forward and backward logic resolution.
 For the scenario validation rules, only the backward chaining part is used, which is more or less similar to the *Prolog* logic programming language.
 Let's begin with an easy example:

 	validScenario() <= pitstopFuel(?, ?refuels), ?refuels > 0